 Required to visually concentrate on detail and be precise; experiences frequent interruptions; may be required to work outdoors in inclement weather; required to deal with distraught parents and students; may be exposed to infectious diseases; travels to District sites; walk, run, bend, and squat to attend to ill or injured children; lifts, carries, and positions ill and injured children.

 Minimum Qualifications Education and Experience

-Certificate at appropriate level.
-Washington driver’s license and access to personal transportation.
+Valid Washington State driver’s license and access to personal transportation.

 This job description is not an employment agreement or contract.
 District administration has the exclusive right to alter this job description at any time without notice.
 The statements contained herein reflect general details as necessary to describe the primary functions of this job, the level of knowledge and skill typically required and the scope of responsibility, but should not be considered an all-inclusive listing of work requirements.
 Individuals may perform other duties as assigned including work in other functional areas to cover absences or relief, to equalize peak work periods or otherwise balance the workload.